andreamazza89/types-and-programming-languages/ch03/notes.md

 # 3 Untyped Arithmetic Expressions

-This chapter establishes a very small language mad up of numbers and booleans that sets the basis for having precise, mathematical tools to talk about the syntax and semantics of programs, which will then allow us to talk about type systems.
+This chapter establishes a very small language made up of numbers and booleans that sets the basis for having precise, mathematical tools to talk about the syntax and semantics of programs, which will then allow us to talk about type systems.